Genius Vegan Butternut Squash Soup

 When it’s cool enough to handle, cut the entire squash in half, spoon out the seeds, and scoop flesh from peel.
 Toss that in a blender with the rest of your ingredients, run, and you’ve got an easy, vegan butternut squash soup at the ready.

-or my Fall Farmers’ Market soup made with carrots, parsnips, and leeks.
+Fall Farmers’ Market soup made with carrots, parsnips, and leeks

 Genius Butternut Squash Soup